RichardtHopkins/Password-Generator/README.md

 ## Description:

-Uses Javascript to generate a random password according to specified inputs from user to determine length and characters used.
+Uses Javascript to generate a random password according to specified inputs from a user to determine the length and characters used in the password.

 ## Screenshoot of website: